k2view-academy/K2View-Academy/articles/19_Broadway/09_broadway_integration_with_Fabric.md

 #### Graphit Actor

 The **Graphit** Actor executes Graphit logic for data serialization.
-Parameters to the Graphit execution are picked up from input arguments or from the **params** input argument.
+Parameters for the Graphit execution are picked up from input arguments or from the **params** input argument.

 After the **luType** input argument is set, the list of values in the **graphit** dropdown list is filtered by the LU name.
 The Actor's input and output arguments are updated with the inputs and output of the selected Graphit resource.

 ### Table Selection and Query Builder

-The input arguments of [DB Commands Actors](actors/05_db_actors.md) include integration to Fabric windows which simplifies the creation and validation of queries.
+The input arguments of [DB Commands Actors](actors/05_db_actors.md) include integration to Fabric Windows which simplifies the creation and validation of queries.

 To populate the SQL statement of a **DbCommand** Actor, do the following: